 As referenced in the Linesight Knowledge Center 2019, tender price inflation also poses a concern for the industry, with this compounded by a claim by unions for a 12% wage hike over three years, to be factored into tendering costs.
 Cash flow and raising finance remain a challenge for a significant proportion of respondents, and a PwC 2019 international survey indicated that construction underperforms with regards to working capital benchmarks when compared to other sectors.
 For example, debtor and creditor days were found to be significantly longer than many other industries, at 83 and 70 days respectively.

-Although the Brexit deadline has been postponed, 31% of survey respondents indicated that their organizations were not ‘Brexit ready’, while 60% were just ‘somewhat prepared’.
+Although the Brexit deadline has been postponed, 31% of survey respondents indicated that their organisations were not ‘Brexit ready’, while 60% were just ‘somewhat prepared’.
 Although it has already led to some opportunities for Ireland, in terms of associated jobs.

 Overall, the outlook is positive but cautious, it is almost universally recognized that the industry is operating below capacity, hampered by the skills shortage, and impacted by tender price inflation, finance and cash flow challenges, and of course, uncertainty arising from the prolonged Brexit process.